MattMoony/d4v1d/README.md

 > After over a year of not working on this project, I've decided to come back to it and start developing `v5` - maybe even with some extra help.

+For more info on how `d4v1d` works, how to extend it and how to use it, take a look at the [docs](docs/README.md).

+> ❗ **Note:** This project is still in development, which is why it is not impossible for there to be bugs or other unwanted behaviour.
+If you find any, please report them in the [issues](https://github.com/MattMoony/d4v1d/issues) section.
+Of course you can also decide to contribute and start working on your own fix.

 ## 👷 Setup

 *To run the older, but last complete version, `v2`, checkout the [`legacy`](https://github.com/MattMoony/d4v1d/tree/legacy) branch of this repository.
 It has its own `README.md` with all necessary setup steps.*